7 Steps before renovating your home Part 4

 Are you realistic about your project goals, or have a Champaign taste & Beer budget?!
 That is one of the big stumbling blocks when folks try to define their project goals.
 Just because you have a really good taste in design and products, does not mean that could mean a good return on investment.
 There's nothing wrong with dreaming but when it comes to real world of remodeling, one has to be quit calculating.

-Like any type of investment, it’s important from early on to consider your choices and the possible consequences of those choices.
+Like any type of investment, it’s important from early on to consider your choices and the possible consequences of those choices in home renovation.
 If you have followed the previous steps, you should have a pretty good idea where you stand with respect to scope of your project and the appropriate budget.